guettli/git-tips/README.md

 Often I want to switch between two branches.
 This is handy:

-`git checkout -`
+`git switch -`

 This switches to the previous branch.
-And to get back ... again `git checkout -`.
+And to get back ... again `git switch -`.

 Like `cd -` in the bash shell.